-The best car horns don’t necessarily have to be air horns, some of the standard electrical horns can make some significant noise, but if you really want your vehicle sound something like a train, then air power is the way forward.
+The best car horns don’t necessarily have to be air horns.
+Some of the standard electrical horns can make some significant noise.
+However, if you really want your vehicle to sound something like a train, then air power is the way forward.

-Whatever the reason you’re looking to replace your standard horn, there’s a wide variety of different horns available, ranging from around $25 right up to hundreds of dollars, but all you really want to know is “will it wake the dead?” and “will it last?”
+Whatever the reason you’re looking to replace your standard horn, there’s a wide variety of different horns available.
+They range from around $25 right up to hundreds of dollars.
+But, all you really want to know is “will it wake the dead?” and “will it last?”

-Before we get too involved in the products, I think it worth pointing out that some replacement horns will need a significant upgrade to the electrics also.
+Before we get too involved in the products, it’s worth pointing out that some replacement horns will need a significant upgrade to the electrics also.
 This is for two reasons.

-Secondly, loading up electrical circuits beyond their safe limit leads to overheating wires, which in turn could lead to an electrical fire … you don’t want to burn your car out just for the sake of a poorly fitted horn.
+Secondly, loading up electrical circuits beyond their safe limit leads to overheating wires.
+This, in turn, could lead to an electrical fire.
+You don’t want to burn your car out just for the sake of a poorly fitted horn.

 The Best Car Horns

-I’ve selected six different horns, all make a better noise, a louder noise, and in the case of one or two of them, could be mistaken for a train … certainly loud enough to wake up the sleepiest of drivers when they’re in your way.
+We’ve selected six different horns that all make a better noise, a louder noise, and in the case of one or two of them, could be mistaken for a train.
+They’re certainly loud enough to wake up the sleepiest of drivers when they’re in your way.

 In no particular order, we have:

-Although Stebel say that it’s a ‘unique, one piece design’, I’m not entirely sure just how correct that is (there are a few similar horns on the market).
+Although Stebel says it’s a ‘unique, one-piece design’.
 It uses a harmonized twin tone, one at 530Hz, the other at 680Hz, so the tone is quite high pitched.
 If you want something deep and booming, this isn’t for you.

-As for volume … when fitted correctly with the appropriate wiring, it pumps out a massive 139dB of noise, even with the compact size (4.5” x 3.5” x 4.5”).
-It will work on any 12v system, but does draw 18A, so it’s likely that you’ll need to sort the wiring as part of installation (it does come with a 12v relay in the kit).
+As for volume, when fitted correctly with the appropriate wiring, it pumps out a massive 139 dB of noise, even with the compact size (4.5″ x 3.5″ x 4.5″).
+It will work on any 12V system but does draw 18A.
+So, it’s likely that you’ll need to sort the wiring as part of the installation (it does come with a 12V relay in the kit.)

-The water resistant compressor and smaller size make it an ideal fit for a bike, so when that car driver does pull out on you, you can definitely give him what for with a blast from this.
-It’s not the loudest horn here, but it’s not far off, and the size (and price) give it a good edge … definitely one of the best compact horns available.
+The water-resistant compressor and smaller size make it an ideal fit for a bike.
+So, when that car driver does pull out in front of you, you can definitely give him a blast from this.
+It’s not the loudest horn here, but it’s not far off.
+The size (and price) give it a good edge.
+It’s definitely one of the best compact horns available.

-These horns are much bigger than you might think, which A) is surprising, and B) makes you really have to think about where you’ll fit them – 4.25” each horn.
+These horns are much bigger than you might think, which A) is surprising, and B) makes you really have to think about where you’ll fit them – 4.25″ each horn.
 There’s two in the kit to give a high and low tone – 500Hz & 300Hz, rated at 118dB.
-Added to the size complication (for fitment) is that the horns are directional, so they really need to be facing forward for maximum effect.
+Added to the size complication (for fitting) is that the horns are directional.
+So, they really need to be facing forward for maximum effect.

-The noise itself is still like a regular high pitched ‘beep’ noise rather than anything else, it’s not a pleasant noise, but I guess that’s half the fun … being able to really blast someone with something that hurts your ears!
+The noise itself is still like a regular high pitched ‘beep’ noise rather than anything else.
+It’s not a pleasant noise, but I guess that’s half the fun.

 The HELLA horn kit comes with 2 x horns, 1 x 12v relay, 2 x mounting brackets and detailed installation instructions.

-A 12v horn for use on pretty much any vehicle, including bikes.
-It’s pretty small but packs a powerful punch – the manufacturers say it has a rating of 150dB, which is about the same as a jet take-off at 25 meters … WHAT’S THAT YOU SAY?
+A 12V horn for use on pretty much any vehicle, including bikes.
+It’s pretty small but packs a powerful punch.
+The manufacturers say it has a rating of 150 dB.
+It’s about the same as a jet take-off at 25 meters.

-It uses two harmonized tones for that perfectly annoying pitch, and every horn is tested in the factory before being shipped, so you’re guaranteed to not have a problem with it on delivery.
+It uses two harmonized tones for that perfectly annoying pitch.
+Every horn is tested in the factory before being shipped.
+So, you’re guaranteed to not have a problem with it on delivery.

-This is a patented one piece design that uses no hoses or external parts – it’s all built in to the horn, which helps to make it an easy install.
-Wolo say that it’s twice as loud as anything that’s standard fitment on regular cars.
+This is a patented one-piece design that uses no hoses or external parts.
+It’s all built into the horn which helps to make it an easy install.
+Wolo says that it’s twice as loud as anything that’s standard fitting on regular cars.

-It’s another dual tone horn, but unfortunately there’s no specifics.
+It’s another dual-tone horn, but unfortunately, there are no specifics.
 I don’t know the decibel level or the frequency of the tones.

-The compact size makes it ideal for use on a bike, but truthfully, it would be a great upgrade for any vehicle that uses a 12v power supply.
-A 12v relay is included in the kit, and the compressor is a maintenance-free heavy duty affair … should last for a number of years without any problems at all.
+The compact size makes it ideal for use on a bike, but truthfully, it would be a great upgrade for any vehicle that uses a 12V power supply.
+A 12V relay is included in the kit, and the compressor is a maintenance-free heavy-duty affair.
+It should last for a number of years without any problems at all.

-A 330Hz & 400Hz twin tone horn – resembling good old fashioned car horns from the years gone-by.
-It’s rated at 112dB (about the same as a live rock concert) and PIAA say that it will fit straight to the vehicle without any need for extra wiring or relays – literally plug and play.
+A 330Hz & 400Hz twin tone horn – resembling good old fashioned car horns from the years gone by.
+It’s rated at 112 dB (about the same as a live rock concert.)
+PIAA says that it will fit straight to the vehicle without any need for extra wiring or relays.
+It’s literally plug and play.

-It’s a bit more expensive than some of the competition, but PIAA are well known in the automotive industry for offering quality products that last – this should be no different.
+It’s a bit more expensive than some of the competition, but PIAA is well known in the automotive industry for offering quality products that last.
+This should be no different.

 If you’re looking for something a bit deeper than a standard horn ‘beep’, this should be on your list of best car horns.

-I’ve saved this til last because it’s more than a plug in horn, more than an air horn, in fact it’s just more than everything.
+I’ve saved this till last because it’s more than a plugin horn, more than an air horn.
+In fact, it’s just more than everything.

 Unfortunately, it won’t fit a bike or I’d be ordering one up as we speak.